Abdibasid1/SFIA1/README.md

 <img width="460" height="300" src="https://user-images.githubusercontent.com/74771255/103309306-b2842600-4a0c-11eb-81a2-3e295dfb083c.jpg">

 ##### *New ERD*
 This is my new ERD which shows how the database for the application is structured.
 The Club and Boxer tables have a one to many relationship.
 This allows the club owner to assign a boxer to a particular club during the creating of a boxer stage.
-This will then enable the club owner to view which boxers are at a particular club.
+This will then enable the club owner to view which boxers are assigned to a particular club.

 <img width="460" height="300" src="https://user-images.githubusercontent.com/74771255/103321075-e290f080-4a2f-11eb-920a-6c573ecf8099.jpg">